allenvox/fleet-app/README.md

 - **Properties**:
   - `trailerAttached`: Indicates if the truck has a trailer.
   - `trailerCapacity`: The trailer’s additional load capacity.
+  - **trailerAllowedCargoTypes**: Cargo types that the trailer can support in addition to the truck's own cargo types.

 ### Cargo Class